SilasK/silask.github.io/content/event/ISM2023/index.md

 2. Understand the steps used of gene annotation and pathway inference
 3. Use the functional and taxonomic annotation of a metagenome dataset to answer scientific questions.

-### Intended Audience:

-The workshop is intended for beginners.
-Participants should know what a fastq is, how to run commands in bash.
-They should know how to read tables in their programming language in either python or R.  For the hands-on session, the participants should bring their laptops, with a possibility to run bash (Linux, Mac, Linux subsystem for windows, docker container, remote connection to server).

-### Times

-**Part 1**: Monday, July 17 (14:00 – 18:00 CEST)

-**Part 2**: Tuesday, July 18 (14:00 – 18:00 CEST)

 [**Link to ISMB/ECCB 2023**](https://www.iscb.org/ismbeccb2023-programme/tutorials)